zhangyangzhy/GroupA-Line-bot/SPEC.md

 >Developed by 19434405 WU Peicong

-The main objective of this section is to design and implementation of summaries of news, which include two functions.
-Users can retrieve the latest news about the novel coronavirus through the chatbot.
+The main objective of this section is to design and implementation of summaries of news, which include three functions.
+Users can retrieve the latest news about the novel coronavirus through the LINE Chatbot.
 Also, it provides news ranking, which depends on the news recently read.
+Besides, users can make a favourite list to collect the news, which they interested in.

-***1. One is the latest news***
+***1. Latest news***

-* When users send the `"News"` keyword, the chatbot will send the latest news about the novel coronavirus from the Internet back to users.
+* When users send the `"News"` keyword, the LINE Chatbot will send the latest news about the novel coronavirus from the Internet back to users.

 * This function will consume other services.

+* After that, the LINE Chatbot will send a carousel list to display the latest news.
+And at the bottom of each news, we can simply provide two functions, Read and Favourite.

+* If users press `"Read"` button, the LINE Chatbot will return corresponding news details.

+* If users press `"Favourite"` button, the LINE Chatbot will send a message to prompt users with "Saved Successful".

-***2. Another is news ranking***
+***2. News ranking***

 * Users can send chatbot `"Ranking"`, it will return a news ranking to users.
 That is to say after reading the news, the chatbot will count the reading time and store it into a Redis database.